Krinkle/timotijhof.net/_posts/2019-12-08-to-throw-or-not.md

 ![Users were shown an "Internal error" page, stating a fatal exception had ocurred, with an Error Code next to it.](/assets/attachments/2019_stories3_error.png "The error page shown to users"){:style="max-height:200px"}

-The error code is used to look up the trace report, which looks like this:
+The error code is used to look up the trace report, which looks like this ([task 150324](https://phabricator.wikimedia.org/T150324 "Fatal MWNamespace exception on Special:Contributions")):

 ```
 [MWException]